pokemon-it/docs/README.md

 - Both group sales and personal sales will maintain for 3 months only, 4th month will flush 1st month, 5th month will flush 2nd month. e.g let say current monthIndex is 690, my group sales is accm of monthIndex 690 + 689 + 688.

 ## 3) Buy Back
-- Buy back rate (BBR) is 20% (default) of card value, 10-30% adjustable timely and all nft cards will be affected.
+- Buy back rate (BBR) is 20% (default) of card value, 10-30% adjustable timely and all nft cards will be affected once change.
 - Buy back value (BBV) = card value - BBR.
 - COST = pack amount.